nicozanf/py4web-gui/README.md

 ## MANUAL INSTALLATION

-Just copy the py4web-gui.py file in the main py4web folder and run it.
+Just copy the `py4web-gui.py` file in the main py4web folder and run it.
 If you're not using a recent version of the py4web program (since August 2024), you'll also need the icon files present in this repository under docs/images.
 Add the requirements if needed (see down here)

 ## REQUIREMENTS

-It needs the psutil and tomlkit module, as stated on py4web-gui.requirements.txt.
+It needs the `psutil` and `tomlkit` module, as stated on `py4web-gui.requirements.txt`.

 ## ISSUES: